retched/ZC-USPSRestful/README.md

 ### What is the difference between this version and the original USPS module?

 The original USPS module works by using the older USPS WebTools API.
 For years, that API was the defacto API in use when it came to retrieving the estimated shipping costs of the USPS' various services as well as the estimated times of delivery.
 In 2024, the USPS began deprecating the Web Tools API.
-In 2025, the USPS announced the WebTools API will be fully out of service in 2026.
+In 2025, the USPS announced that the WebTools API will be fully out of service in 2026.
 The Web Tools API is being replaced with the new OAuth-based API which this codebase uses.

 ### I already have a `USERID` and `PASSWORD` from WebTools, but I'm getting error messages while I try to retrieve quotes.
 What happened?